CMake Configuration — Building an STM32 Build System from Scratch

 5

-The rx and rwx here are permission flags: r = readable, w = writable, x = executable.
-Flash is read-only (it can't be modified after being flashed), so it only has rx; RAM is readable, writable, and executable, so it gets rwx.
-ORIGIN is the starting address, and LENGTH is the size.
-The STM32F103C8T6 has 128KB of Flash and 20KB of RAM; you can find this data in the chip's datasheet.
+Here r, w, and x are permission flags: r = readable, w = writable, x = executable.
+Flash is read-only (can't be changed after flashing), so it only gets rx; RAM is readable, writable, and executable, so it gets rwx.
+ORIGIN is the start address, and LENGTH is the size.
+STM32F103C8T6 has 128KB Flash and 20KB RAM; you can find this data in the chip's datasheet.

-Next is the SECTIONS definition, which is the most critical part:
+Next is the SECTIONS definition, the most critical part:

 SECTIONS